Search

 Halfpoint Images/Getty Images

 Two popular options for saving for retirement are Savings Incentive Match Plan for Employees (SIMPLE) IRAs and traditional IRAs.
-Each has advantages and disadvantages.
-Choosing whether you want to save for retirement with a SIMPLE IRA vs. traditional IRA is a matter of identifying which best suits your needs.
+Although they share similarities, SIMPLE IRAs are not the same as traditional IRAs, and each has advantages and disadvantages.
+Choosing to save for retirement with a SIMPLE IRA vs. traditional IRA is a matter of identifying which best suits your needs.

-To understand which is best for helping you reach your retirement goals—and if you want to consider using both—here are details about the key differences, including eligibility, annual contribution limits and tax penalties for early withdrawals.
+To understand which type of IRA is best to help you reach your retirement goals—or if you want to consider using both—explore the key differences, including eligibility, annual contribution limits and tax penalties for early withdrawals from IRAs.

 What is a SIMPLE IRA?